-In Sundarbans the women workers who are meticulously associated with the activities from sorting to storing, turn up from Namkhana, Pathar Pratima, Sagar and Kakdwip areas and colonize within their small, feeble huts near the fishing camps.
-The salaries are made either as weekly cash or kind- during good catch one ferki (basket made of bamboo sticks) with 20kg of trash fish is offered as payment (Pramanik and Nandi 2004).
-But in comparison to the exhaustive nature of work, the salaries are nominal and incapable of offering a healthy way of living.
-Generally, they contribute 8 hours to their works and sometimes, their duty hours exceed with enormous volume of works and that too is exempted of extra payment.
-Moreover, they are contracted to “no work no pay” basis.
-Rigorous monitoring of fish under the scorching summer heat, however, is not easy for the women who are also “entitled” to their day-to-day household workers (figure 8).
-Alongside this arduous job, they suffer from sheer lack of drinking water, sanitary amenities, even sufficient clean clothes.
-Many of them are malnourished, frequently accompanied by fevers and diseases.
+In Sundarbans the women workers who are deeply engaged in the activities from sorting to storing, turn up from Namkhana, Pathar Pratima, Sagar and Kakdwip areas and colonize within their small, feeble huts near the fishing camps.
+The wages are made either as weekly cash or kind- during good catch one ferki (basket made of bamboo sticks) with 20kg of trash fish is offered as payment (Pramanik and Nandi 2004).
+But in comparison to the exhausting nature of work, the salaries are nominal and incapable of offering a healthy way of living.
+Generally, they contribute 8 hours to their work and sometimes they face overtime for no extra payment.
+Moreover, they are contracted on a “no work no pay” basis.
+Rigorous monitoring of fish under the scorching summer heat, however, is not easy for the women who also have to perform to their day-to-day household work (figure 8).
+Alongside this arduous job, they suffer from lack of drinking water, sanitary amenities, even sufficient clean clothes.
+Many of them are malnourished, and frequently suffer fevers and diseases.
 Victimised by discrimination with men workers, the women are often compelled to make their own arrangements in the camps whereas men are provided with lodging and food (Pramanik 1993, Pramanik and Nandi 2004).
 Hence, in many instances they leave the camp daily after their duty hours and return to their own villages.
-Additionally, their wages are far negligible than the male workers.
+Additionally, their wages are far lower than the male workers.
 Not only women, but many children below 18 years age are also committed to help their mothers in fish sorting, spreading and storing activities.
-In terms of discriminatory mannerism, Medinipur scenario is somewhat identical to Sundarbans, but in many instances, wages are comparatively higher and living conditions are one step ahead of the other context.
+In terms of gender discrimination, Medinipur similar to the Sundarbans, but in many instances, wages are comparatively higher and living conditions are one step ahead of the other context.